How To Stop The Violence On Transgender People

-The statistics of transgender murders are growing at an alarming rate.
-More than 88% of transgenders that are murdered are transgender women and mainly, Black and Brown Women of Color.
-The Human Rights Campaign reported that since 2013, there has been over 102 transgender homicides and many cases still remain unsolved, and the killer of the crime never identified.
+First, the statistics of transgender murders are growing at an alarming rate.
+Furthermore, more than 88% of transgenders that are murdered are transgender women.
+Unfortunately, most transgender women are women of color.
+Moreover, the Human Rights Campaign reported that since 2013, there has been over 102 transgender homicides and many cases still remain unsolved.

-So far this year there has been 26 trans murders in Baltimore, Maryland, Macon, Georgia, Cleveland, Ohio, Oklahoma, and New Orleans just to name a few places.
-Sadly, many transgender investigations also go forgotten, and too often transgender homicides reports are not accurate due to police mis-identifying those who identify as transgender.
+Sadly, most murderers of these crimes are never identified or jailed for their heinous crime against transgender people.
+Not to mention, so far this year, there have been over 26 transgender murders all over the U.S. Not only have murders been in New Orleans but also in Baltimore, Maryland, Macon, Georgia, Cleveland, Ohio, and Oklahoma just to name a few places.
+Also, many transgender investigations also go forgotten, and too often transgender homicides reports are not accurate due to police misidentifying those who identify as transgender.

 7 Ways To Stop Transgender Murders

-Come clean in the beginning.
+First, come clean in the beginning.
 The day you meet someone who you are attracted to, do not hold back who you are, especially your true gender if you are a transwomen or man.
-If someone doesn’t like you for you, tell them to kick rocks.
-I can guarantee you will find someone who will love you for you.
+Moreover, if someone doesn’t like you for you, tell them to kick rocks.
+In fact, I can guarantee you will find someone who will love you for you.
 By not telling a significant other about your true gender can cause animosity, and anger which leads to violence, which can ultimately lead to murder.
-Tell, Tell, Tell.
+To sum it up, tell, tell, tell.
 Reveal.

 2. Family and Friends

-If you have waited months or even years to tell your true gender to your significant other, when you do decide to tell your true gender, have friends and family around.
-Having support like your family and friends around can defuse a serious situation.
+If you have waited months or even years to tell your gender and you decide to tell your true gender, have friends and family around.
+After all, having support like family and friends around can defuse a serious situation.
 Ask your family and friends to be a mediator between you and your significant other.

 3. Go Out In Groups

 You may not always be able to travel with an entourage, so protection is your next option.
-Always carry a form of protection like stun guns, tasers, mace, knives, etc. I’m not an advocate for weapons or guns but I am an advocate for protecting and defending yourself “by any means necessary”.
+Most importantly, always carry a form of protection like stun guns, tasers, mace, knives, etc. Of course, I’m not an advocate for weapons or guns but I am an advocate for protecting and defending yourself “by any means necessary”.
 Protection is a must.
 Protect yourself.

 5. Self Defense Classes